 QUESTION: Is the buyer of a unit responsible for architectural violations in that unit?
 After a new owner moved into a unit, the downstairs owner started complaining about noise from the unit.
 The prior owner was a single woman.
 The new owner is a couple with two young children.
 We investigated and found the prior owner had installed hardwood floors in violation of our CC&Rs.
 Can we force the new owner to remove the floors and reinstall carpet?

-This expresses legislative intent that an Association has the right to enforce unresolved violations (at least those which run with the land, such as architectural violations) against current owners and prospective purchasers, regardless of whether or not the notice is actually given.
+Not Prior Debts.
 The buyer might argue that he is not responsible for breach of covenant per Civil Code § 1466, which states: "No one, merely by reason of having acquired an estate subject to a covenant running with the land, is liable for a breach of the covenant before he acquired the estate, or after he has parted with it or ceased to enjoy its benefits."
-The courts have been interpreted the statute to apply to the prior owner's debts, i.e., delinquent assessment, fees and fines of the seller since those are personal obligations of the owner:
+The courts have interpreted the statute to apply to the prior owner's debts, i.e., delinquent assessment, fees and fines of the seller since those are personal obligations of the owner:

 The obvious purpose of section 1466 is one of fairness to a party who acquires property.
 Since such a party has no connection with the property until he comes into possession, the Legislature has provided that the party should not be liable for the debts of its predecessors in interest. ...essential fairness dictates that respondent should not be held liable for unpaid assessments for which it will receive nothing in return. ...Thus, it is our conclusion that section 1466 protects respondent from liability for the unpaid assessments of its predecessors in interest (Mountain Home Properties v.
 Pine Mountain Lake Assn.
 (1982) 135 Cal.App.3d 959.)

-An architectural violation, unlike an assessment obligation, follows the land.
+Violations Follow the Land.
+An architectural violation follows the land.
 The buyer of the unit receives all the amenities that go with the property and all the liabilities (architectural violations, not fines or delinquent assessments).
 Obligations transfer from the seller to the buyer.
 (Civ.
 Code § 1468.)
-Accordingly, the new owner is obligated to comply with the governing documents.
-If his unit is out of compliance, he must bring it into compliance.
+The violation continues from the seller to the buyer.
+Owners cannot nullify a continuing violation of the CC&Rs by selling their property before correcting the violation.
+Accordingly, new owners are obligated to comply with the governing documents by correcting the violation.
+If the seller failed to disclose the violation to the buyer, the new owner may have a cause of action against the seller for the cost to correct the violation.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.